Frank-Howd/AAPL/README.md

 # AAPL

-This repo will include my Integrated Financial Statement model for Apple, and includes data visualizations created with Python package(s)
+This houses my Integrated Financial Statement model for Apple, and includes data visualizations created with Python package(s)